pfeilbr/instructor-playground/codegen-url-download/readme.md

 # URL Downloader

-This command line program allows you to download the contents of a specified URL and save it to a file.
+This command line program downloads the contents of a specified URL and saves it to a given output filename.

 ## Installation